Jumbo: Death

 Jumbo died at a railway classification yard in St. Thomas, Ontario, Canada, on September 15, 1885.
 In those days, the circus crisscrossed North America by train.
 St. Thomas was considered to be an ideal location for a circus because many rail lines converged there.
 Jumbo and the other animals had finished their performances that night, and as they were being led to their box car, a train came down the track.
 Jumbo was hit and mortally wounded, dying within minutes.

 Barnum told the (possibly fictional) story that Tom Thumb, a young circus elephant, was walking on the railroad tracks and Jumbo was attempting to lead him to safety.
 Barnum claimed that the locomotive was going to hit and kill Tom Thumb, but Jumbo stepped in saving Tom Thumb, being hit and killed himself in the process, and other witnesses supported Barnum's account.
 According to newspapers, the freight train hit Jumbo directly, killing him, while Tom Thumb suffered a broken leg.

 Many metallic objects were found in the elephant's stomach, including English pennies, keys, rivets, and a police whistle.
 (Note: "A postmortem revealed his stomach to contain 'a hat-full' of English pennies, gold and silver coins, stones, a bunch of keys, lead seals from railway trucks, trinkets of metal and glass, screws, rivets, pieces of wire and a police whistle.")

-Ever the showman, Barnum had portions of his star attraction separated, to have multiple sites attracting curious spectators.
+Barnum had portions of his star attraction separated, to have multiple sites attracting curious spectators.
 After touring with Barnum's circus, the skeleton was donated to the American Museum of Natural History in New York City, where it remains.
 The elephant's heart was sold to Burt Green Wilder of Cornell University, and had been lost by the 1940s.
 Jumbo's hide was stuffed by William J. Critchley and Carl Akeley, both of Ward's Natural Science, who stretched it during the mounting process; the mounted specimen traveled with Barnum's circus for two years.

 Barnum eventually donated the stuffed Jumbo to Tufts University, where it was displayed at P.T.
 Barnum Hall there for many years.
 The hide was destroyed in a fire in April 1975.
 Ashes from that fire, which are believed to contain the elephant's remains, are kept in a 14-ounce Peter Pan Crunchy Peanut Butter jar in the office of the Tufts athletic director, while his taxidermied tail, removed during earlier renovations, resides in the holdings of the Tufts Archival Research Center.
 Jumbo is the official Tufts University athletic mascot.